google/WebFundamentals/src/content/en/android/trusted-web-activity/lay-of-the-land/index.md

 If you are new to Trusted Web Activities or just looking for the recommended set of tools you should be using today, here’s what you need to be aware of:

-* [llama-pack][12]: a NodeJS tool that allows developers to create and build an Android APK that wraps an existing PWA.
+* [Bubblewrap][12]: a NodeJS tool that allows developers to create and build an Android APK that wraps an existing PWA.
   The generated application is powered by Trusted Web Activities, but this is transparent to the developer.
 No Android development experience is required.
-  Check the [llama-pack documentation][13] to get started.
+  Check the [Bubblewrap documentation][13] to get started.
 * [android-browser-helper][8]: an Android Library that encapsulates the Trusted Web Activities protocol.
-  Recommended for developers who are familiar with Android development and want to use Trusted Web Activities as one of the Activities in their Android App or make customisations that are not supported by llama-pack.
+  Recommended for developers who are familiar with Android development and want to use Trusted Web Activities as one of the Activities in their Android App or make customisations that are not supported by Bubblewrap.
   To get started with android-browser-helper, check the [documentation][14] and our [demos][15].

 The next section gives a brief summary of all the projects in relation to each other.